Wollongong Showground

-Wollongong Showground, known as WIN Stadium for sponsorship reasons, is a multi-purpose stadium located in Wollongong, Australia.
+Wollongong Showground, also known as WIN Stadium for sponsorship reasons, is a multi-purpose stadium located in Wollongong, Australia.
 The stadium was officially opened in 1911.
 From 1982 until 1998 it played host to every home match for the Illawarra Steelers NRL team, and is still the team's home ground in the lower grade competitions.
-It is now used as one home ground of the St George Illawarra Dragons rugby league side and Wollongong Wolves of the National Premier Leagues NSW.
+It is now used as the home of the St. George Illawarra Dragons Rugby league team and the Wollongong Wolves of the National Premier Leagues NSW.

 History

 Origin

-The stadium was originally used primarily for agricultural shows and hosted a greyhound racing track as well, the name of the venue prior to 1911 was the Wollongong Showground.
-It is considered to be officially opened in 1911, when the sport of rugby league began playing at the stadium.
+The stadium was originally used primarily for agricultural shows and hosted a greyhound racing track as well; The name of the venue prior to 1911 was the Wollongong Showground.
+It is considered to have been officially opened in 1911, when the sport of rugby league began playing at the stadium.
 The last greyhound meeting was held on 19 March 1984.

 When the Illawarra Steelers entered the NSWRFL premiership in 1982, they played their home games at the stadium.
-Six years after their inception into the competition, the Steelers along with the then Showground Trust converted the ground into a rectangle.
-In 1992 the southern stand was built.
+Six years after their inception into the competition, the Steelers, along with the then Showground Trust, converted the ground into a rectangle.
+In 1992, the southern stand was built.
 WIN Television purchased the naming rights to the stadium in 1997.

 Development

 In April 2002, an $8 million upgrade to the stadium saw the opening of a new Northern Grandstand.
 The 6,000 seat grandstand also brought increased corporate entertainment facilities.
 WIN Corporation provided half of the funding for the upgrade.

 In 2006, redevelopment was meant to begin on the stadium's western stand.
 The western grandstand was to be demolished and replaced by a new stand which was to hold 2500 general seats, 20 corporate boxes as well as media facilities and food and beverage outlets.
-The $37 million redevelopment was to see a four-star hotel integrated into the stadium which would have allowed fans to watch sporting events from the comfort of their hotel room.
+The $37 million redevelopment was to see a four-star hotel integrated into the stadium, which would have allowed fans to watch sporting events from the comfort of their hotel room.
 The WIN Stadium Trust believed that the redevelopment would provide significant job opportunities locally and bring in new revenue of approximately $2.1 million per year.
-However, in late 2006 the NSW State Government decided against funding the much needed upgrade.
-The financial viability of a $100 million proposal for the redevelopment of the western grandstand was questioned by State Cabinet.
+However, in late 2006 the NSW State Government decided against funding the much-needed upgrade.
+The financial viability of a $100 million proposal for the redevelopment of the western grandstand was questioned by the State Cabinet.

 In October 2009, the NSW Labor Government announced $28.9 million in funding for the construction of a new western stand, under a revised plan.
 The new western grandstand will be a much simpler design than the original "hotel stand" but will result in a much larger ground capacity.
 The new stand will seat 6,170, taking WIN Stadium's ground capacity to approximately 23,750.

-On 20 September 2011, high winds bucked the western grandstand roof which was still under construction, causing a redesign and delay in the opening of the stand with the upper tier not being ready for occupancy until half-way through the 2012 NRL season.
+On 20 September 2011, high winds bucked the western grandstand roof, which was still under construction, causing a redesign and delay in the opening of the stand with the upper tier not being ready for occupancy until half-way through the 2012 NRL season.